llmrb/llm.rb/README.md

 llm  = LLM.openai(key: ENV["KEY"])
 bot1 = LLM::Bot.new(llm)
 prompt = bot.build_prompt do
-  it.system "You are tasked with being helpful." it.user "What is the capital of Spain?" it.user "What is the capital of the USA?" it.user "What is the capital of Italy?"
+  it.system "You are are a helpful personal assistant" it.user "What is the capital of Spain?" it.user "What is the capital of the USA?" it.user "What is the capital of Italy?"